Are Vending Machines Profitable? Unveiling the Business Potential

 How much do vending machines earn?

 Vending machines can earn different amounts based on their location and products.
 On average, a vending machine earns $35 a week.
-However, with the right spot and consistent stocking, you could potentially earn over $400 a month per machine.
+However, you could earn over $400 a month per machine with the right spot and consistent stocking.

 What’s the cost for starting a vending business?